Fuzzy Duck (album)

 Fuzzy Duck is the self-titled album by London-based progressive rock band Fuzzy Duck.
 When it was originally released, only 500 pressings were made, making the original vinyl LP extremely rare.

-The song "Time Will Be Your Doctor" was written by Paul Francis with two of his Tucky Buzzard bandmates, Nicky Graham and David Leonard Brown.
-Tucky Buzzard did their own version of the song for their self-titled album.
+The song "Time Will Be Your Doctor" was written by Paul Francis along two of his Tucky Buzzard bandmates, Nicky Graham and David Leonard Brown.
+Tucky Buzzard recorded their own version of the song for their self-titled album.